Sceloporus uniformis: Range, habitat, and diet

-This lizard is native to the Mojave and Great Basin deserts.
+This lizard is native to the Mojave, Great Basin, and San Joaquin deserts.
 It is endemic to the United States, and can be found in California, Nevada, Utah, and Arizona.
 S. uniformis can be found living in desert flats, semiarid plains, low mountain slopes, and riparian woods.

 Although S. uniformis is primarily an ambush predator, on occasion it will actively forage.
 This species will eat a variety of small invertebrates and their larvae including ants, beetles, grasshoppers, spiders, centipedes, and caterpillars.
 Occasionally, small lizards, nestling birds, leaves, flowers and berries are also consumed.

 Behavior

 Like many desert species, S. uniformis basks in the morning on rocks or any hard surface that is in direct sunlight.
 It will seek shelter, usually underground in burrows, during the hottest part of the day in the summertime.
 It hibernates in late fall and during the cold months of winter before re-emerging in spring.